timilio/dotfiles/README.md

 ## Neovim

-Run `nvim -c PackerSync` to install the Neovim plugins.

 My neovim setup aims to be easy to understand and configure and is completely written in Lua.

 ## Writing papers in markdown

-Install `pandoc` and a \latex distribution.
+Install `pandoc` and a $\latex$ distribution.

 Use my function `pdf <markdown file>` to generate a nice looking pdf (using pandoc).

 You can include latex packages with --usepackage, include a bib file for citations with --bibliography (citing is very easy in markdown, just `@<citation>`) and render borders around images with --bordered-images.